symphonists/symql/README.markdown

 	$result = SymQL::run($query); // returns an XMLElement of matching entries

 SymQL can return entries in four different flavours depending on how you want them.
-Pass the output mode as the second argument to the `run` method.
+Provide the desired output mode as the second argument to the `run` method.
 For example:

 	$result = SymQL::run($query, SymQL::RETURN_ENTRY_OBJECTS); // returns an array of Entry objects